Hangal

-Hangal, formerly known as 'Viratanagara', is a historic town in Karnataka.
+Hangal is a historic town in Karnataka.
 It is 80 km away from Hubli through NH 766E.

 Location

-Hangal lies about 75 km south of the city of Hubli-Dharwad, about 30 km west of the Tungabhadra river and east of the Arabian Sea.
+Hangal lies about 75 km south of the city of Hubli-Dharwad, about 30 km west of the Tungabhadra River and east of the Arabian Sea.
 It is located on state road one, running north to south.
 A nearby body of water is the Anakere lake.
 The town is on level terrain in an agricultural district.

 History

 Hungal is recorded as Panungal in early documents.
 It was once the capital of a feudatory of the Kadambas.
 The Kadambas built temples in Hangal in the Jain tradition.
-In medieval epigraphs, it is known as Viratakote and Viratanagari, that is the fort and the city of Virata.
+In medieval epigraphs.
 According to local legends, it is believed to be the place where the Pandavas spent the thirteenth year of their exile.

-Hanagal is also known for Agnihotra (three Kunda shroutagni) which was practised by Shrotriya Samrat Brahmashri Chayanayaji—Girishastri Kashikar—for seven generations till 1973.

 Around 1031, the Hoysalas took and held Hangal.
 In 1060, Mallikarjuna of the Shilahara laid siege to Hangal.

 In the 12th century, Hangal was held by the Kalalyani Chalukyas, rulers of the Deccan.
 The Chalukyas built temples in the Gadag architectural style, from grey-green coloured chloritic schist.

 On 14 July 1800, English forces took Hangal from Dhoondia Punt Gocklah, a Marhatta rebel deserter.

+Hangal is the birthplace of the renowned Hindustani classical vocalist Gangubai Hangal (1913–2009), one of the foremost exponents of the Kirana gharana and a recipient of the Padma Vibhushan.